xin1z/arch-easyinstall/README.md

 > Warning: This script will erase all data on the selected disk.

 Or, since this is a modularized script, you can also choose to run those modular scripts in `modules/` seperately.
-For usage of specific script, run `./{script_name}.sh` to know the exact syntax.
+Please run `./{script_name}.sh` to know the exact syntax.

 ## Usage (For now)